 6. Backup your iPhone using iTunes or Finder

 If none of the ways worked, try backing up your data using a computer.
 It’s the ultimate way to safely and manually back up your device.

 - Connect your iPhone or iPad to your Mac through the Lightning to USB cable.

 - Click General at the top of the Finder window, then select Back up all of the data on your iPhone to this Mac.

 - If you want to secure your backup, choose Encrypt local backup.

-- In the end, hit Back Up Now.
+- Once done, hit Back Up Now.

 You can also backup your iPhone data to your computer using iTunes.
 Check out this thorough guide on the same.

 We hope these tips have helped you fix the iCloud backup failed issue on your iPhone and iPad.
 Let us know if you have any further questions.

 - iPhone contacts not syncing with iCloud?
 Tips to fix